Boko Haram insurgency: History

-2009 Boko Haram uprising
+Beginnings and 2009 uprising

+Mohammed Yusuf began Boko Haramin 2002 with a view of opposing western education with his followers.
 Boko Haram conducted its operations more or less peacefully during the first seven years of its existence.
 That changed in 2009 when the Nigerian government launched an investigation into the group's activities following reports that its members were arming themselves.
 Prior to that the government reportedly repeatedly ignored warnings about the increasingly militant character of the organisation, including that of a military officer.

-Boko Haram's initial uprising failed, and its leader Mohammed Yusuf was killed by the Nigerian government.
-He began the group in the year 2002, with a view of opposing western education with his followers.
-He was arrested at his parent inlaws' house by the Nigerian Military and subsequently handed over to the Nigerian police.
-He was survived by four wives and 12 children one of which was Abu Musab al-Barnawi who in the year 2016 wanted to lead the group.
+Yusuf was arrested at his parent inlaws' house by the Nigerian military and subsequently handed over to the Nigerian police.
+When the government came into action, several members of the group were arrested in Bauchi, sparking deadly clashes with Nigerian security forces in Bauchi, Maiduguri, Potiskum, and Wudil, which led to the deaths of an estimated 700 people.
+Boko Haram fighters reportedly "used fuel-laden motorcycles" and "bows with poison arrows" to attack a police station.
+Yusuf was killed while in police custody.
+He was survived by four wives and 12 children, one of whom was Abu Musab al-Barnawi.
+After Yusuf's killing, Abubakar Shekau became the leader and held this position in January 2015.

 The movement consequently fractured into autonomous groups and started an insurgency, though rebel commander Abubakar Shekau managed to achieve a kind of primacy among the insurgents.
 Though challenged by internal rivals, such as Abu Usmatul al-Ansari's Salafist conservative faction and the Ansaru faction, Shekau became the insurgency's de facto leader and mostly kept the different Boko Haram factions from fighting each other, instead focusing on overthrowing the Nigerian government.
 Supported by other jihadist organizations including al-Qaeda and al-Shabaab, Shekau's tactics were marked by extreme brutality and explicit targeting of civilians.

-When the government came into action, several members of the group were arrested in Bauchi, sparking deadly clashes with Nigerian security forces in Bauchi, Maiduguri in Borno State, Potiskum in Yobe State and Wudil in Kano State – which led to the deaths of an estimated 700 people.
-During the fighting with the security forces Boko Haram fighters reportedly "used fuel-laden motorcycles" and "bows with poison arrows" to attack a police station.
-The group's founder and then leader Mohammed Yusuf was also killed during this time while still in police custody.
-After Yusuf's killing, Abubakar Shekau became the leader and held this position in January 2015.

 2010 resurgence

-Nearly six months after the killing of Yusuf, the group carried out its first terrorist attack in Borno in January, killing four people.
+Nearly six months after the death of Yusuf, the group carried out its first terrorist attack in Borno in January 2010, killing four people.
 During the following few years, the violence escalated in terms of both frequency and intensity.
-On 7 September, a prison break in Bauchi freed more than 700 Boko Haram militants, replenishing their force.
-On 24 December, Boko Haram used four bombs to kill 32 people in Jos, Plateau State.
+On 7 September a prison break in Bauchi freed more than 700 Boko Haram militants, replenishing their force.
+On 24 December Boko Haram used four bombs to kill 32 people in Jos, Plateau State.
 On the same day, they killed six people in attacks against churches in Maiduguri.